EnSoftCorp/immutability-toolbox/index.md

 ---

 ## Overview
-The Immutability Toolbox project contains logic for performing object immutability analysis and method side effect analysis on whole or partial programs.
-The implementation is based off of previous work by Wei Huang et al. described in their [OOPSLA 2012 paper](https://huangw5.github.io/docs/oopsla12.pdf).
+The Immutability Toolbox seeks to answer the question: *given code C and reference R, is the object O referenced by R mutated in the code C?*.
+The toolbox contains robust implementations of two prominent approaches to immutability analysis a precise points-to based and a scalable type inference based approach described by Wei Huang et al. in their [OOPSLA 2012 paper](https://huangw5.github.io/docs/oopsla12.pdf).
+The results of both analyses are computed natively in the [Atlas program analysis framework](http://www.ensoftcorp.com/atlas/) and used to annotated the queryable program graph produced by Atlas making the results accessible to other analysis tasks critical to software validation and verification.

 ## Features
-- Context-sensitive object immutability analysis classifies and tags references as READONLY, POLYREAD, or MUTABLE to indicate the immutability of the referenced object
+- **Extensible Analysis:** Both immutability analyses classify and tag references as *READONLY*, *POLYREAD*, or *MUTABLE* to indicate the immutability of the referenced object. *POLYREAD* is used to represent context-sensitive results where a mutation may occur in one context but not another.
+These tags are queryable by any client analysis requiring immutability analysis results.
-- Support for calculating and tagging method purity (side effect analysis)
+- **Method Purity:** From the results of the immutability analysis, the toolbox also computes method purity (a method that does not mutate objects that exist before the method invocation).
+Pure methods are tagged as *PURE*, whereas methods with side effects (mutations) are not.
-- Support for incremental and partial program analysis
+- **Partial Program Analysis:** Both implementations support partial program analysis (e.g. analysis of libraries).
-- Scalable approach tested on the full JDK
-- Fast hand-optimized constraint solver
+- **Well Tested:** Both approaches have been rigorously tested and evaluated [benchmarked](https://kcsl.github.io/immutability-benchmark/).

+## Analysis Tradeoffs
+Since both implementations produce results in the same format, you can seamlessly swap out the analysis approach and choose the best analysis for your environment and task.
+For any industrial grade program analysis, it is important to know the *accuracy boundaries* (the classes of program analysis challenges the analysis will fail to produce correct results on) and scalability of each approach.
+Since there is no single best analysis, here are the highlights.

+### Points-To Based Analysis
+- Most precise implementation in the toolbox
+- Does not scale well beyond ~40k lines of code, but is actually faster than the inference based approach in small applications.

+### Type Inference Based Analysis
+- Highly scalable.
+We have successfully run this algorithm over the entire JDK (multi-million lines of code).
+- Conservative results dealing with dynamic dispatches and aliasing.
+For additional details see our [benchmark results](https://kcsl.github.io/immutability-benchmark/results).
+- Supports incremental program analysis.
+Could be used to summarize mutation behaviors in libraries and enhance an application-only analysis.

 ## Getting Started
 Ready to get started?